City Guides, Japan, Kyoto

 4. Nishiki Market for meals

 If you’re hungry, you can stop by Nishiki Market for meals.
-Nishiki market is an amazing food market that has been around for 400 years.
-It spans over 400m long (five blocks!) and houses 100 stalls.
+Nishiki market is a large food market that has been around for 400 years.
+It spans over 400m long (five blocks!) and houses 100+ food stalls.

 You can find almost every traditional Japanese food and snack here.
 I’ve had sushi, sakura mochi, ichigo daifuku, just to name a few.
 They also have some regional specialties such as Narazuke, a traditional pickle that originates from Nara prefecture nearby.